jon-jh/style-press/README.md

 ### Phase 1: Styling & Components
 - Leveraged prior CSS experience to transition into **SCSS** (this project uses SCSS exclusively).
-- Installed **Sass** for SCSS support.
+- Installed **Sass** for **SCSS** support.
 Ran `npm audit`, identified a critical Next.js vulnerability, and upgraded to `next@16.0.7` to resolve it.
 - Created Navigation Bar and Footer component with placeholder links, tested SCSS styling features.

 ### Phase 1: Design Workflow
 - Installed **Figma** and began learning design fundamentals.
 - Designed the **global layout** (header, footer, main content) in Figma.
 - Refined designs using Figma Make.
-- Converted Figma Tailwind CSS output into SCSS, styled the app using both Figma code generation and GitHub Copilot AI assistance.
+- Converted Figma Tailwind CSS output into **SCSS**, styled the app using both Figma code generation and GitHub Copilot AI assistance.

 ### Phase 1: Routing & Structure
 - Added nav bar links for all planned pages (Portfolio, Blog, E‑Commerce, Event, Non‑Profit, SaaS).
-- Confirmed routing works correctly, with each link opening a placeholder component page.
+- Confirmed **routing** works correctly, with each link opening a placeholder component page.
 - Followed best practices for folder naming conventions in the App Router structure.

+- Integrate **WordPress** API by creating WordPress account, publishing website and targeting API endpoint.
+Use CoPilot to help understand initial code and tested until app is live updating with every WordPress post. (**Blog section** in the app)

+- Made a reusable loading-bar component to count down WordPress API refresh interval.
+(60 seconds)